Crossbelt Sorters: Everything You Need to Know

 One incredibly powerful and popular piece of sortation technology, especially in operations with high throughput needs, is the crossbelt sorter.

-Below we explore everything that you need to know about the crossbelt sorter: The different applications you can use it for within your warehouse, the types of operations it is best suited for, and new developments in robotic sortation technology that may be a viable option instead.
+Below we explore everything that you need to know about the crossbelt sorter: The different applications you can use it for within your warehouse, the types of operations it is best suited for, and new developments in robotic sortation technology that may be a viable alternative.

 What is a crossbelt sorter?

-The name “crossbelt” comes from the fact that this miniature belt conveyor runs perpendicular (across) the floor of the loop.
+The name “crossbelt” comes from the fact that this miniature belt conveyor runs perpendicular to the floor of the loop.

 Depending on the specific model that has been deployed, the number of diverts, and the type of product being conveyed, it is possible to reach a throughput rate of approximately 25,000 units per hour.
 This is amongst the fastest and highest throughput rates of all continuous loop conveyors.